ibm-cloud-docs/account/catalog-settings.md

 | Red Hat OpenShift | Used to create a {{site.data.keyword.openshiftshort}} cluster of compute hosts to deploy and manage containerized apps on {{site.data.keyword.cloud_notm}}. |
 | VMware vCenter Server | Provides deployment and management of VMware virtualized environments. |
 | Virtual Private Cloud | Deploy and manage your server images on virtual private cloud as your infrastructure target. |
-{: caption="Table 1.
-Options for filtering by deployment target" caption-side="top"}
+{: caption="Options for filtering by deployment target" caption-side="top"}
 {: #swdeploymenttargetfilters}
 {: tab-title="Deployment target"}
 {: tab-group="customcatalogfilters"}